pyvista/pyvista/doc/user-guide/simple.rst

 and keyword arguments.

-To get started, try out the :func:`pyvista.plot` convenience method that is bound to each PyVista data object:
+To get started, try out the :func:`pyvista.plot` convenience method that is bound to each PyVista data object.

 .. pyvista-plot::